brodyking/stella/README.md

 Fill it in with your API keys here.
 On the first run after, it will ask you to paste a URL into your browser.
 Paste it, then copy the URL you were redirected to in the terminal.
-Then stella should work without issue.
+After this step, Stella is ready for use.

 ## Usage

-On the first use of the app, it will open a browser window for authentication.

 Open the directory where you want to download the mp3's to, and run the script with the spotify URL.